 What is juvenile polyposis syndrome?

 Polyps may frequently develop in a person with JPS by age 20.
 The number of polyps a person has during his or her lifetime can range from around five to more than 100.
-Most juvenile polyps are benign (noncancerous), but there is an increased risk of cancer of the digestive tract (stomach, small intestine, colon, and rectum) in families with JPS.
+Most juvenile polyps are noncancerous, but there is an increased risk of cancer of the digestive tract (such as stomach, small intestine, colon, and rectum cancers) in families with JPS.

 JPS is suspected when a person’s symptoms and family history fit one of the following categories: